VietnameseCoffee/hotspots/README.md

 delete their reviews by clicking on the little trash can on the right bottom side of their own reviews.

-Businesses also contain tags of their type of food available allowing users to jump from one category of food to the next without having to always use the search bar for new queries.
+Businesses also contain tags of their type of food available allowing users to search from one category to the next without having to explicitly use the search bar for new queries.

 ### Tags

-Tags were deployed to allow people to search for busineses based on categories like pizza or burgers.
+Tags were deployed to allow people to search for businesess based on categories like pizza or burgers.
 This was implemented using a categories table with associations to businesses.
 Tags can be pulled with each query of a business and tags can be displayed as an HTML hyper-link and be used to find businesses similar in the search query, the code below shows the process:

 ``` ruby